jwsmith24/LocalLibrary/README.md

 # LocalLibrary

-View the latest activities and keep track of your favorite reads with Local Library.
+View the latest activities happening in the community and keep track of your favorite reads with Local Library.

 ## Using the Application